SuicideSin/mt-customfieldautomator/README.md

 ## Howto

 It's working per blog / website.

 1. Select the blog
-2. From the left sidebar _Tools_ select _Plugins_
+2. From the left sidebar select _Tools_ then _Plugins_
 3. Click _CustomFieldAutomator_ then _Settings_
-4. Check One Time Activation and copy-paste your SpreadSheet ID, save.
+4. Check _One Time Activation_ and copy-paste your SpreadSheet ID, then save.
 5. A confirm panel should appear, choose OK and Rock And Roll

 ## Troubleshooting